Local Conservation Corps

 In support of the CCC’s legislative mandate to develop non-residential programs in urban and non-urban communities which have high concentrations of ethnic-minority youths, a high level of youth unemployment and a need for conservation work, the CCC provides grant funding to certified local conservation corps for corpsmember development and natural resource conservation work.
 The availability of these funds is subject to budget authorization by the Legislature.

-The solicitation period for FY 21/22 is now open.
-The deadline to submit applications is Thursday, August 26, 2021.
+The solicitation period for FY 21/22 is now closed.

 LCC Non-Residential Programs – Grant Guidelines 2122 (PDF)